ptorru/octoml-cli-tutorials/tutorials/README.md

 ```

-Now, you are ready to run accelerated packaging, which returns you the best-performing package with minimal latency for each hardware you've selected, after exploring multiple acceleration strategies including TVM, ONNX-RT, and the native training framework.
+Now, you are ready to run accelerated packaging.
+This returns the best-performing package with minimal latency for each hardware you've selected, after exploring multiple acceleration strategies including TVM, ONNX-RT, and the native training framework.
 We recommend running express mode acceleration as follows, which completes within 20 minutes.
 If you are willing to wait for several hours for potentially better latency, run `octoml package -a` for full acceleration mode.
 See the below table for differences.

 ```shell